nashvillefcc/palettepicker/README.md

 This is a project built by members of the [freeCodeCamp Nashville Meetup group](https://www.meetup.com/freeCodeCamp-Nashville/)

-To run this project, make sure you have installed `node` and `babel` and run the following in the terminal:
+To run this project, make sure you have installed `node` and run the following in the terminal:
-> `npx babel --watch src/ReactComponents --out-dir . --presets react-app/prod`
+> `npm start`

-This will start an automated watcher for JSX.
+This will start the app.